Long-Term Concussion Effects, Treatment & More

 There may be a new normal.
 We are shaped by our life experiences.
 Don’t be disappointed with your progress if you’re not 100% “where you were before.”
 A positive outlook will aid recovery.
 You will experience improved quality of life — but much of that hinges on how you approach recovery.

 It isn’t all physical healing.
 You may find it helpful to seek and continue psychotherapy after completing PCS treatment.
-Negative emotions can keep the body locked in fight-or-flight mode, a state that only exacerbates concussion symptoms and prevents healing.
+Negative emotions can keep the body locked in fight-or-flight mode, a state that only exacerbates mild TBI symptoms and prevents healing.

 Having a good supportive group of people around you can also help to enhance your recovery.
 It is often difficult to “see the forest through the trees” while recovering.